the-odds-api/apps-script/README.md

 - Customize triggers.
 Decide on how the data should be refreshed.
 For example, you can add a button anywhere in your spreadsheet to refresh odds manually, or you can set a time-driven trigger to have the data automatically refresh on a schedule.
 This can refresh odds even when the spreadsheet is closed.
 - Add your own code to do more complex things.

-Note the code sample in [Odds.gs](./Odds.gs) does not cover outrights markets at this time.

 ## First Time Setup

 - In a *new* spreadsheet, on the top tool bar, click Extensions -> Apps Script
     <img src="screenshots/start_apps_script.jpg" alt="Start Apps Script" style="display: block; max-width: 500px;" />
-- Copy and paste the code from the [Odds.gs](./Odds.gs) file into the Apps Script editor
+- Copy and paste the code from one of the above files into the Apps Script editor
+    - For example, code to query current odds can be found in the [Odds.gs](./Odds.gs) file

 - Give your project a name
     <img src="screenshots/rename_project.jpg" alt="Rename Project" style="display: block; max-width: 500px;" />
 - Set the values for `SPREADSHEET_URL` and `SHEET_NAME`, which tells the code where to output the odds data.
 These values can be found from the spreadsheet.